AngelCastilloB/biglup-ecommerce/README.md

  * Abstract class should have the 'Abstract' prefix, IE: AbstractVehicle instead of Vehicle.
  * Interfaces should have the letter 'I' as prefix, IE: IDevice, IXmlSerializable, ICommand.
  * Methods should be named after an action, IE: getTime() instead of time().
+ * Methods that return flags or booleans should answer to questions IE: isAdmin()

 ### Version control agreements
 ---